 The service name

 and result in

-Binding is the act of resolving a concrete name into a set of physical addresses (ip address + port).
-Binding is done by something called a namer which typically does a lookup into some service discovery backend. linkerd comes with namers for most major service discovery implementations built in; learn more about how to configure them in the linkerd namer docs.
+Resolution is the act of resolving a client name into a set of physical endpoints (ip address + port).
+Resolution is done by something called a namer which typically does a lookup into some service discovery backend. linkerd comes with namers for most major service discovery implementations built in; learn more about how to configure them in the linkerd namer docs.

 /$ indicate that a namer from the

-classpath should be loaded to bind that name, whereas concrete names that
+classpath should be loaded to bind that name, whereas client names that

 /# indicate that a namer from the linkerd config file should be

 For example, suppose we have

 of this lookup is a set of physical addresses).